 Nourishment is an important part of any journey, but in Antarctica, food logistics can get a bit complicated.
 But don’t think that you’ll have to hunt seals or eat whale blubber to survive on your trip – Nothing could be further from the truth.
 Today’s Antarctica tour companies provide delicious, freshly cooked gourmet meals and snacks for the whole duration of your trip, so you can just sit back, relax, and enjoy the scenery while the chef and service staff take care of everything.
 You’ll be well-fed to fuel your Antarctica exploration.

-We bet you didn’t think you’d be able to sip on your favorite vino among the wintry landscapes of Antarctica, did you?
+We bet you didn’t think you’d be able to sip on your favourite vino among the wintry landscapes of Antarctica, did you?
 Grapes don’t grow on the snowy slopes of glaciers, but that’s no problem as many Antarctica trips today ensure the cellar is well-stocked with wines from all over the world, from the beginning to the end of the trip.

 33. Comfortable Beds

 A good night’s sleep is one of the most important parts of any adventure, and it’s important to ensure you rest adequately each night for the next day’s Antarctic adventures.
-Tour providers these days provide comfortable accommodation that is comparable to that of a fancy hotel, so you can look forward to a warm cozy bed, soft pillows and blankets, and of course a lovely hot shower to start and end your day.
+Tour providers these days provide comfortable accommodation that is comparable to that of a fancy hotel, so you can look forward to a warm cosy bed, soft pillows and blankets, and of course a lovely hot shower to start and end your day.

 34. Marathon Runners